eXascaleInfolab/clubmark/README.md

 ## Related Projects
-* [HiReCS](https://github.com/XI-lab/hirecs) - High Resolution Hierarchical Clustering with Stable State: https://github.com/XI-lab/hirecs
+* DAOC (former [HiReCS](https://github.com/XI-lab/hirecs) - High Resolution Hierarchical Clustering with Stable State: https://github.com/XI-lab/hirecs)

 If you are interested in this benchmark, please visit <a href="http://exascale.info/">eXascale Infolab</a> where you can find another projects and research papers related to Big Data!